realpython/members/README.md

 1. Active users should be able to view a checkmark next to read chapters on the sidebar after all lessons have been read
 1. Active users should be able to view suggested topics
 1. Active users should be able to vote on suggested topics to be added to the course
+1. Active users should be able to view suggestions within the activity feed on the dashboard

 ### Todo